 Monitoring and tracking customer preferences, demands and needs is a cumbersome process.
-Predictive analysis enables brands to analyze huge data sets through AI algorithms that can predict and recommend product and services relevant to the needs of customers.
+Predictive analysis enables brands to analyze huge data sets through AI algorithms that can predict and recommend products and services relevant to the needs of customers.
 For example, the trend forecasting AI algorithm retrieves data from social media and purchase history to identify the preference of users which allows brands to drive high engagement.
-Similarly, sentiment analysis helps to uncover the context in which the product is discussed online i.e. positive, negative or neutral.
+Similarly, sentiment analysis helps to uncover the context in which the product is discussed online i.e. positive, negative, or neutral.

 Businesses can create a 360-degree view of the customer.
-They can then use those insights to deliver enhanced customer experience, which probably leads to better retention rates and increased brand value.
+They can then use those insights to deliver an enhanced customer experience, which probably leads to better retention rates and increased brand value.

 Mobile First – Proximity Marketing

 Mobile is one of the most important digital touchpoints to provide an integrated customer experience.
 Beacon technology helps retailers to meet customer needs and create a more cohesive online-to-in-store experience.